xiyuzhai-husky-lang/husky/crates/kernel/husky-term/README.md

 # Term

-In husky, term is created from precise term after verifying trait constraints.
+In husky, term is created from valid term after reduction.